Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Alexia Jane Howard - Sanford C. Bernstein & Co.
 LLC

 Hi.
-So two questions.
-The first one, with the divestments or the JVs that you're pulling together, but $500 million of revenue is going, are you able to quantify the stranded cost?
+So, two questions.
+The first one, with the divestments or the JVs that you're pulling together, but $500 million of revenue is going, are you able to quantify the stranded costs?
 I know you haven't changed guidance for the year and how quickly you expect to get rid of those stranded costs.

 And then my second question is around commodity costs.
 I was quite surprised to see your commodity costs up this quarter, especially with the major decline in cocoa prices that we've seen coming out of Europe and the U.S., frankly.
 Do you expect that to get easier going forward and how do you expect the gross margin to develop?
 Thank you and I'll pass it on.